strimzi/strimzi-kafka-oauth/README.md

 If the SASL_OAUTHBEARER listener is also used for interbroker communication, then you also have to configure the client callback handler class.

     listener.name.client.oauthbearer.sasl.login.callback.handler.class=io.strimzi.kafka.oauth.client.JaasClientOauthLoginCallbackHandler

+#### Enabling the custom principal builder

+OAuth authentication also requires a custom principal builder to be installed on the broker:

+    principal.builder.class=io.strimzi.kafka.oauth.server.OAuthKafkaPrincipalBuilder

 #### Configuring the OAuth2